Learning Peer Influence Probabilities with Linear Contextual Bandits: Experiments

 \subsection{Experimental setup}

+Our experimental setup constitutes a controlled counterfactual simulation with a fixed causal diffusion mechanism where the factual is realized based on the top-k choice of each algorithm and the counterfactual corresponds to the (unrealized) optimal top-k.
 In each round, for each action, a reward is generated based on the true peer influence probability (unknown to the algorithms).
-To compute $RMSE_T$, we reserve a fixed subset of $|\overline{E}| = 500$ edges, removed from the network in advance to ensure an unbiased evaluation.
-For all online and bandit algorithms, we conduct experiments under two edge selection settings in each round: (i) selecting $k$ edges from a pool of $500$ edges randomly sampled from the network (\textit{network-based}), and (ii) selecting $k$ edges from the pool of a randomly selected node’s neighbors (\textit{neighbor-based}) in each round.
-Due to space constraints, we only include the results for the network-based setting, noting notable differences between them when needed.
-In the Appendix, we include the Pareto frontier tradeoff for both selection settings.
+To compute $RMSE_T$, we remove a fixed random subset of $|\overline{E}| = 500$ edges from the network to ensure an unbiased evaluation.
+We conduct experiments under two edge selection settings in each round: (i) selecting $k$ edges from a pool of $200$ edges randomly sampled from the network (\textit{network-based}), and (ii) selecting $k$ edges from the pool of a randomly selected node’s neighbors (\textit{neighbor-based}) in each round.
+The network-based experiments approximate the theoretical scenario where the fixed pool is all edges.
+Calculations for all edges at each round are very expensive which is why we limit the experiment to a random sample of $200$ edges per round.
+The neighbor-based experiments represent a realistic scenario where an agent’s action pool is localized to a specific node's immediate neighborhood.
+Due to space constraints, we include the results for the network-based setting in the main paper and the results for the neighbor-based setting in the Appendix noting notable differences between them when needed.
+We consider $k \in \{5, 10, 15, 20, 25\}$.
+All experiments are repeated $10$ times with averages reported.